concise-ee/superagile-web/we-encourage-growth/short-communication-flow.md

 **KPIs to measure:**

-- How often does someone in the team say: “this could have been prevented if we knew that beforehand”?
+- How often does someone in the team say: “This could have been prevented if we knew that beforehand”?